 (b) Malfunction Criteria

 The GDF vapor recovery ISD system shall assess, on a daily basis, when the vapor processor is malfunctioning as defined in the Executive Order, shall activate a warning alarm, and shall record the event.
 When two such consecutive failed assessments occur, the ISD system shall activate a failure alarm, record that event, and prohibit fuel dispensing from the affected fueling point(s).
-The ISD system shall have the capability of re-enabling dispensing, and shall record that event.
+The ISD system shall have the capability of re-enabling dispensing and shall record that event.

 Records